dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

   - Storage (Ex.
 Filecoin, Sia)
   **... etc..**

 Each one of these categories will have their own specific criteria to consider.
 I'll focus on the top three, payment blockchains, smart contract blockchains and apps.
+The first sections are about apps in general.
+I'll dig into more specific blockchain matters in the last portion of the article.

 ***